How to Become a Genetic Counselors in Georgia

 Obtain Georgia licensure or certification

 Georgia may require specific licensing or professional certification for genetic counselorss.
-Requirements vary by state — contact the Georgia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Georgia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Georgia

 Georgia has an active job market for genetic counselors.
+The highest concentrations are in Atlanta-Sandy Springs-Roswell.

 Genetic Counselors careers in other states